SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 Within the WHO guidelines for indoor air quality (<a id="WHOair">[WHO, 2014, Executive summary and p.34-35](#f3)</a>), PM2.5 and carbon monoxide are identified in emissions targets, and unprocessed coal and kerosene should be avoided as fuels.
 Thus, while `decarboni*` was included in v1, it is removed in this version - carbon emissions do not seem to be the focus here under "clean".
 There are a large number of results lost by removing the ideas of decarbonisation and "clean technology" generally - consider including them in the topic/wide approach?

 The second half of this phrase contains terms for various aspects to do with reliance, access and ways to increase usage, e.g.:
-* Usage rates and availability
+* Usage and access
 * Barriers to increase
 * Implementation
 * Research concerning bringing technology to users
-* Policy
-* Incentives and investment
+* Policies, incentives and investments

 ```Ceylon =
 TS=